Monthly Archives: September 2010

 Why “Cheating the Hangman” Is Unethical

-When a death row prisoner tries to kill himself, someone always asks why the State doesn’t just let the condemned do its job for them and let the prisoner die.
-The reason is because it would be wrong, in a couple of ways Continue reading
+This happens every now and then, and when it does someone always asks why the State doesn’t just let the condemned do its job for them and let the prisoner die.
+The reason is that it would be wrong, in a couple of ways: Continue reading

 Is “Have a Nice Day, You Piece of Shit!”
 An Unethical Goodbye?